Geography of the Soviet Union

 The Soviet Union incorporated an area of over 22402200 km2, covering approximately one-sixth of Earth's land surface.
-It was only slightly smaller in land area than the entire continent of North America and spanned most of Eurasia.
+It spanned most of Eurasia.
 Its largest and most populous republic was the Russian SFSR which covered roughly three-quarters of the surface area of the union, including the complete territory of contemporary Russia.

-The Soviet Union was the world's largest country throughout its entire existence (1922-1991).
+The Soviet Union was the world's largest country throughout its entire existence (1922–1991).
 It had a geographic center further north than all independent countries other than Canada, Iceland, Finland, and the countries of Scandinavia.
 About three-quarters of the country was above the 50th parallel north.

 Geographical particulars

 Area

 The country's 22,402,200 square kilometers (8,649,537.8 sq mi) included one-sixth of the Earth's land surface.
 Its western portion covered more than half of the land area of Europe, but only a quarter of the total land area of the Soviet Union.
 This area was where the majority (about 72 percent) of the people lived and where most industrial and agricultural activities were concentrated.
 It was here, roughly between the Dnieper River and the Ural Mountains, that its predecessor, the Russian Empire, took shape and gradually over centuries expanded to the Pacific Ocean and into Central Asia.
 After the Russian Civil War, the newly formed Soviet Union took control over most of the empire's former territories.